 Incidentally, as a tribute to Mr. Jacoby (yes, even 38 years after graduation, he’s still “Mr. Jacoby”), here’s the explanation referenced in the 4th paragraph about squaring numbers ending in “5″: When squaring a number ending in 5, write the number “25” on the right of the answer space.
 The number(s) on the left are the product of the original number’s other digit(s) multiplied by 1 more than that number.

 Therefore, to square 65, you’d write “25” on the right side of the answer space and then “42″ (i.e, 6×7) to the left.
 Viola!
 65 squared is 4,225.

-I shared this solution this week with my longtime Dawson & Associates colleague Gen. (ret) Rick Stevens.
-Not surprisingly for a West Point grad who became Deputy Commanding General of the U.S. Army Corps of Engineers, Rick provided the “man behind the curtain” explanation.
-With appreciation to Rick, here you go:
+UPDATE: I shared this solution this week with my longtime Dawson & Associates colleague Gen. (ret) Rick Stevens.
+Not surprisingly for a West Point grad who became Deputy Commanding General of the U.S. Army Corps of Engineers, Rick provided an explanation, courtesy of http://homeschoolmath.blogspot.com:

 Any whole number that ends in 5 is of the form A + 5, and A is a multiple of 10.
 Since A is a multiple of 10, we can write A = 10b, where b is now some whole number.
 So, our number is of the form 10b + 5.
 Now, let’s square it.

 (10b + 5)(10b + 5) and we use the distributive property to multiply this out.